 Around 25% of heat lost from an un-insulated home goes through the roof.
 The good news is you can easily install roof insulation

-So, how much you save by insulating your loft or attic?
-The uSwitch guide makes it easy to find out how to insulate your roof and save money on your energy bills.
+So, how much could you save by installing loft or attic insulation in your home?
+This uSwitch guide makes it easy to find out how to insulate your roof and save money on your energy bills.